 In reality, think about people like Steve Jobs and his black turtlenecks and Mark Zuckerberg’s flip flops.
 It’s not the clothes that make the entrepreneur; it’s the ideas, drive, and determination that really impress.

 5. Equity lines of credit

 The interest rates are low and the payouts are often big so it becomes very attractive until you think about how you may repay the loans, which often require immediate monthly payments.
 When you don’t have a steady income, these payments can put significant pressure on you.
-There are better ways to fund your business than to risk your home, especially those of you that have a family that counts on the stability inherent in homeownership.
+There are better ways to fund your business than to risk your home.
+This is especially for those of you that have a family that counts on the stability inherent in home ownership.